What is GDPR?

 The General Data Protection Regulation (GDPR), is a European Union regulation that was launched on May 25, 2018.
 The regulation is meant to provide better guidelines for how companies handle, collect, use and process customer's private data.
 You can review the entire GDPR legislation by clicking here.

-Lootly, a TrustSpot Company is fully GDPR compliant, including employing a dedicated data compliance officer to ensure all customer data is protected and handled appropriately.
+Lootly, is fully GDPR compliant, including employing a dedicated data compliance officer to ensure all customer data is protected and handled appropriately.